KelvinShadewing/KyrodianLegends/wiki/ep1.md

 Planned events/setpieces:

 * In the fire area, the geothermal generator can be shut down, disabling the freezer in the ice area and turning it into a water area.
+This will also make certain rooms go dark that can be seen in by Hunter.

+* Upper ruin will have a library.
+Remaining books in it can be read for lore.